What Is Neubrutalism?

 Showcase

 Designers whose public shots made the style legible and desirable.
-Dribbble, Behance, and Awwwards galleries served as the initial circulation layer.
-ASAD's 2022 "Neobrutalism Landing Page" was one of the earliest explicitly tagged works.
+Dribbble, Behance, and Awwwards galleries served as the initial circulation layer, with work explicitly tagged "neobrutalism" clustering through the spring of 2022.

 Education

 People and communities who translated the aesthetic into recipes.
-UX educators, Behance challenge culture, and tutorial creators like Sepideh Yazdi moved the style from pure inspiration into teachable visual logic.
+Michał Malewicz's widely-read March 2022 essay, UX-publication explainers, and Behance challenge culture moved the style from pure inspiration into teachable visual logic.

 Productization

 Kit makers and marketplace sellers.
-The NBRTLSM UI kit (Figma Community) and WhiteUI's Bruddle kit packaged neubrutalism as reusable infrastructure.
+Dozens of Figma Community kits and WhiteUI's "Bruddle" SaaS kit packaged neubrutalism as reusable infrastructure — sold on Gumroad, ThemeForest, and Awwwards Market.
 That's how a visual trend becomes operationalized.

 Implementation